 So, if we manage to return to the principles of the market economy including, most crucially, a return to undistorted price discovery in the capital markets, we are likely to see one of the most powerful recoveries in global economic history.
 It would be led by robotization and general technological innovation, which hard economic times tend to foster.

 However, debt monetization, Modern Monetary Theory (“MMT”), helicopter drops and other money-conjuring schemes would corrupt the economy further making a sustained recovery impossible (see more from Q-Review 4/2019).
 This, unfortunately, is the path we currently are on.

 Moreover, with the governments and the central banks assuming a much bigger role in the economy and society in this darker scenario, some form of fascism (which is, by definition, the merger of state and corporate power) would be the likely end-result of these developments.

 We can do nothing more than hope that wise, courageous and far-sighted political leadership will spare us from that horrible fate.

 We monitor the path of the crisis closely in our Deprcon -service, which includes event-related alerts on developments threatening the markets.
-The one-year subscription of the service is available for 354€.
-Order Now
+The one-year subscription of the service is available for 354€ from our store.Subscribe Now